mit-6861/MIT-6861.github.io/_pages/project.md

 **Submission:** Upload your entire paper (`.PDF`) with references and the impact statement to Canvas.

-#### 2. PRESENTATION (5%)
+#### 2. POSTER PRESENTATION (10%)
-- Your team is required to make presentation slides (Google Slides or Powerpoint)
+- Your team is required to make a poster presentation
-- You are expected to watch presentations of your fellow classmates, too.

-You will be evaluated solely on:
-- the clarity and narrative of your slides
+You will be evaluated solely on the clarity and narrative of your poster
-- the clarity of your presentation

-That is, **your presentation grade will not include an evaluation of the technical aspects** of your project.
-That would be redundant.
+That is, **your poster grade will not include an evaluation of the technical aspects** of your project.
+That would be redundant, as it's already part of your paper's grade.

-**Submission:** Upload your slides to Canvas.
+**Submission:** Upload your Poster to Canvas.

 #### 3. CODE (0%)
 Make a `.zip` file that includes: